shurinov/mon_umee/readme.md

 sudo mv /etc/telegraf/telegraf.conf /etc/telegraf/telegraf.conf.orig
 sudo nano /etc/telegraf/telegraf.conf
 ```
-Copy to config and paste your server name (for this it is convenient to use the node moniker ):
+Copy it to config and paste your server name (to do so it is convenient to use the node moniker):
 ```
 # Global Agent Configuration
 [agent]